 Where Sunsuma really stands out is how it helps you plan out your day.
 Sign on in the morning, and you'll be asked which tasks you have to work on, how long you think they are, and when you want to do them all.
 It really makes the process of blocking your day painless, and there's even support for sending a summary of your plan for the day over to Slack in a single click.
 When nearing the end of your day, Sunsama will prompt you to jot down what you finished that day and what you didn't get to, which I found a nice way to regroup before logging off.

-The app is full of little touches like this, and the result is that time blocking your daily to-do list feels easier here than in any app we tested.
-And integrations with Trello, Gmail, GitHub, and Jira mean you can drag tasks over from a variety of apps.
-Google and Outlook calendars are both supported.
-The main downside: there's no free plan.Â
+The app is full of little touches like this, and the result is that time blocking your daily to-do list feels easier here than in any app I tested.
+Google and Outlook calendars are both supported, and integrations with Trello, Gmail, GitHub, and Jira mean you can drag tasks over from a variety of apps.
+The main downside: there's no free plan.

 Sunsama pricing: Starts at $20/month (or $16/month if you buy an annual plan).
 No free version, though there is a 14-day free trial.